jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

 2. Textbook - Edition
 3. Salesperson - Order 1:OM
 4. Project - Assignment 1:OM
-5. Patient - Prescription 1:OM
+5. Patient - Prescription 1:OM.
+This is different than _Patient and Pills_ (M:N).
+In that case, Prescription would be the linking table.
 6. Employee - Project
+7. Faculty and committees